 INTDSC 2003 Careers in Health and Medicine: 1 semester hour

-Same as ANTHRO 2003, GERON 2003, SOC 2003.
+Same as PSYCH 2003, ANTHRO 2003, SOC 2003, and GERON 2003.
 In this course, students will learn about occupations in such fields as medicine, the allied health professions, health non-profit organizations, and global healthcare delivery.
 Students will understand the education and skills necessary for various careers and for application to medical, professional, and graduate schools, and will become familiar with majors, certificates and minors that are available at UMSL.
 They will learn about employment opportunities in the healthcare industry in the St. Louis metropolitan area, and will be introduced to members of the local community who give guest lectures.
 Students will gain practical experience by shadowing a healthcare professional in their job.

 INTDSC 3010 Peer Mentoring: 1-3 semester hours